Martha Doniach MA BPC and UKCP

 Depression, feelings of emptiness, unexplained sadness or anger, loneliness, suicidal thoughts

-Panic attacks, stress or anxiety, low self-worth, communication difficulties
+Panic attacks, stress or anxiety, low self-worth, communication challenges

 Trauma, illness, bereavement and loss

-Relationship and couple difficulties including patterns of making or sustaining relationships, conflict, parenting, sexual problems, and infertility
+Relationship and couple difficulties including patterns of forming or maintaining relationships, conflict, parenting, sexual issues, and infertility.

-Difficulties with sexuality, sexual orientation, body image, eating disorders and addictions, obsessions
+Difficulties related to sexuality, sexual orientation, body image, eating disorders, addictions, obsessions.

 Individuals and couples from all different backgrounds can benefit from psychodynamic/psychoanalytic work.
-This therapy attempts to acknowledge, explore and, if appropriate change how you think about yourself and your relationships.
+This therapy aims to acknowledge, explore and, if appropriate, change how you think about yourself and your relationships.

-This may involve uncovering unconscious feelings and attitudes that hindered you from living the life you want.
+This may include revealing unconscious feelings and attitudes that prevent you from living the life you desire.

-Psychodynamic/psychoanalytic therapy offers valuable benefits to individuals and couples who are looking to enhance their self-awareness and gain a deeper understanding of their personal struggles, rather than solely focusing on symptom management.
+Psychodynamic and psychoanalytic therapy provide valuable benefits to individuals and couples aiming to improve their self-awareness and gain a deeper understanding of their personal difficulties, rather than merely concentrating on symptom management.

-Research confirms that therapy can be beneficial for individuals and couples experiencing anxiety, depression, relationship difficulties, low self-esteem, feeling stuck in unhappy relationship patterns, and those with a history of childhood trauma such as loss or abuse.
+Research confirms that therapy can help individuals and couples dealing with anxiety, depression, relationship issues, low self-esteem, feeling stuck in unhappy relationship patterns, and those with a history of childhood trauma such as loss or abuse.

-Therapy is beneficial to anyone unhappy with their life or relationships, regardless of the specific problem.
+Therapy benefits anyone dissatisfied with their life or relationships, regardless of the specific issue.

-Therapy can help anyone who feels dissatisfied or unhappy, not just those with specific problems like bereavement or relationship breakdown.
+It can support individuals feeling unhappy or down, not just those dealing with specific issues like bereavement or relationship breakdown.

 If you would like more information, please contact me.